As a new parent, this blog post should help provide a lot of insights into parenting for first-time parents like you.

 Becoming a parent for the first time.

-It is very likely you will have a child or children during your first few years of marriage.
+It is very likely that many couples have a child or children during your first few years of marriage.
 Therefore, we believe it’s important to touch on this subject and to share our best advice for new parents like you.

 By being able to understand the fulfilling impact parenthood plays in marriage, you will be better equipped for the challenges that lay ahead.